Butternut Squash And Apple Soup (Stovetop or IP)

 • 1 potato, peeled and cut into chunks (white or sweet potato)

-• 4 cups (950ml) chicken broth or veggie broth – or more as needed use water instead if you like
+• 4 cups vegetable broth or vegetable stock – or more as needed (or chicken stock or water instead)

 • 1 teaspoon each chopped fresh thyme and rosemary or more (or 1/4 teaspoon each dried)